Uniqueness and Zeroth-Order Analysis of Weak Solutions to the Non-cutoff Boltzmann equation: Spatial upper bounds and commutator estimates

 The same estimate holds for the $L^2_D$ norm replacing the $L^2_v$ norm, since $\|f\|_{L^2_D}=\|\ti{a}^wf\|_{L^2_v}$.
 Moreover, we use the following Bernstein-type inequality.
 Let $r_0,r_0^*\in(1,\infty]$ satisfying $1+\frac{1}{r_0}=\frac{1}{2}+\frac{1}{(1-\ve/d)^{-1}}$ with any $\ve\in(0,d)$, by Young's convolution inequality as in \eqref{esSq}, we have

+This will be utilized when $r_0>2$ is close to $2$.
 Similar estimates hold for the $L^2_v$ norm replacing the $L^2_D$ norm.
 Here and below, we use the technique of $\De_j=\De_j\wt{\De}_j$ to preserve the term $\De_j$, where $\wt{\De_j}$ is defined as in \eqref{SlightlyLarger}.
 Furthermore, the equivalence of weight $2^{r}\approx\<v\>$ will be used frequently due to the support of $R_r(v)$.

 Finally, we need to deal with the term $\|\De_qP^j_kR_rg\|_{L^2_D}$.
 Recall that our dilated pseudo-differential operator $P^j_k$ with respect to the velocity depends on spatial-frequency index $j$, while the term of $g$ in \eqref{UpperTT} has a different spatial-frequency index.
 Our goal is to apply translation in $k$ to $\De_qP^j_k$ to obtain $\De_jP^j_k$, which has the {\bf same} index $j$ in both the spatial dyadic decomposition and the dilation $\om(j)$ in $P^j_k$.
 Notice that the kernel $\wh{\Psi_0}(\om(j)^{-1}\eta)$ of $P^j_0$ and the kernel $\wh{\Psi_k}(\om(j)^{-1}\eta)$ of $P^j_k$ $(k\in\R)$ are supported in (recall that $\om(j)=\om_02^{\al j+rl_1}$)